apereo/cas/docs/cas-server-documentation/installation/Memcached-Ticket-Registry.md

 * Service ticket - Service access would be denied for the requested ticket, but permitted for subsequent attempts since a new ticket would be generated and validated.
-* Ticket-granting ticket - The SSO session would be terminated and reauthentication would be required.
+* Ticket-granting ticket - The SSO session would be terminated and re-authentication would be required.

-Read failures are thus entirely innocuous for environments where reauthentication is acceptable.
+Read failures are thus entirely innocuous for environments where re-authentication is acceptable.